hashicorp/terraform-provider-google-beta/website/docs/r/memcache_instance.html.markdown

 * `id` - an identifier for the resource with format `projects/{{project}}/locations/{{region}}/instances/{{name}}`

+* `memcache_nodes` -
+  Additional information about the instance state, if available.
+  Structure is documented below.

 * `create_time` -
   Creation timestamp in RFC3339 text format.

+* `memcache_full_version` -
+  The full version of memcached server running on this instance.

+The `memcache_nodes` block contains:

+* `node_id` -
+  Identifier of the Memcached node.
+The node id does not include project or location like the Memcached instance name.

+* `zone` -
+  Location (GCP Zone) for the Memcached node.

+* `port` -
+  The port number of the Memcached server on this node.

+* `host` -
+  Hostname or IP address of the Memcached node used by the clients to connect to the Memcached server on this node.

+* `state` -
+  Current state of the Memcached node.

 ## Timeouts